NASCAR operations of Team Penske: Car No. 2 history

 The No. 2 team has not seen many changes since its debut under the Penske banner at the 1991 Daytona 500, where it finished 27th after a crash late in the race.
 Wallace drove the car from 1991 to 2005, with some form of Miller Beer as the primary sponsor of the team.
 Wallace moved to Penske from Blue Max Racing, which suspended operations after 1990.
 The team in its first year won two races and finished 10th in points.
 In 1992, Wallace won one race and finished 13th in points.
 Things then turned around for him and Penske, winning 25 races over the next four years, despite never winning the championship.

 The team switched from Pontiac to Ford in 1994.
 The season finale at Atlanta Motor Speedway and the entire 1996 season saw a small change when the popular Miller Genuine Draft paint scheme was replaced with a red, blue and yellow splashed scheme that advertised the Miller brand.
-After winning five races that season, Wallace donned the blue and white colors of Miller Lite in 1997.
+After winning five races that season, Wallace donned the blue and white colors of Miller Lite in 1997, quickly being nicknamed "The Blue Deuce" by fans.
 After winning one race a piece over the next three years, he put together four wins and won nine Bud poles in 2000, the highest total of his career.
 In 2002, he failed to win races, marking the first year since 1985 that he was winless throughout a season.
 After that year, the team switched manufacturers from Ford to Dodge.
 In 2004, Wallace announced the 2005 season would be his last in the Cup Series, citing his son's racing career and wanting to concentrate on his Busch Series team, Rusty Wallace Racing, for the departure.
 During that season, Wallace returned to victory lane for the first time since 2001 at Martinsville, one of his historically strong racetracks.
 Although he would not win a race during his final season, Wallace qualified for the Chase for the Nextel Cup and finished eighth in series points.